ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/2-arm-neon.md

 In 2021 Unity released version 1.5 of the Burst compiler.
 The headline feature of which was new support for Neon intrinsics.
 Since then there have been various improvements in both Burst and Neon support.
 This learning path was written using Unity 2022.3 and [Burst 1.8.12](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/index.html).

 ## Unity Burst compiler
 Burst is an advanced compiler that compiles specific parts of your code.
 It translates [.NET byte code](https://en.wikipedia.org/wiki/Bytecode) into CPU native instructions.
-It is part of [DOTS (Data Oriented Technology Stack)](https://unity.com/dots).
+It is part of Unity's [DOTS (Data Oriented Technology Stack](https://unity.com/dots).
 Your project and code need some minimal setup in order to use the Burst compiler.

 ## Arm Neon SIMD